agdsn/drinkman/README.md

 ## Developement setup
 Drinkman is built with Django.

-The developement setup is built in docker.
-You can run the developement setup with
+The developement setup can be used with a venv.

-`docker-compose -f docker-compose.dev.yml up -d`.

-Some operations must be done within the Docker container.
-This can be done with

-`docker-compose -f docker-compose.dev.yml run drinkman_dev python3 manage.py <command>`
+- Create venv
+- Install requirements.txt as venv
+- Run `source .devenv`
+- Run `./manage.py runserver 0.0.0.0:8000` in venv

+The `manage.py` file can be used as follows

+- `source venv/bin/activate`
+- `source .devenv`
+- `./manage.py <command>`

 Replace `<command>` with: